-Author has written 29 stories for Veritas: The Quest, Harry Potter, Primeval, Tribe, Britannia High, Dark Angel, Miss Fisher's Murder Mysteries, Librarians, 2014, Agents of S.H.I.E.L.D., and Legends of Tomorrow.
+Author has written 38 stories for Veritas: The Quest, Harry Potter, Primeval, Tribe, Britannia High, Dark Angel, Miss Fisher's Murder Mysteries, Librarians, 2014, Agents of S.H.I.E.L.D., and Legends of Tomorrow.

 Before you ask: it's Gaelic.
 If you want to know what it's Gaelic for, you'll just have to do a little research.
 I'm sure you'll find it if you look hard enough.